 Are wild animals really that dangerous?

-There’s nothing wrong with being scared of wild animals because I know that if I personally came face to face with a great white shark id probably poop a little, but as scary as some wild animals look, is there any real reason to fear them?
-Unfortunately there’s no right answer because how dangerous an animal is depends on the situation you are facing them in and a whole range of other factors, but here’s a few examples to get a better understanding of what its worth being scared of.
+There’s nothing wrong with being scared of wild animals because I know that if I came face to face with a great white shark id probably poop a little, but as scary as some wild animals look, is there any real reason to fear them?
+Unfortunately, there’s no right answer because how dangerous an animal is depends on the situation you are facing them in and a whole range of other factors, but here are a few examples to get a better understanding of what it is worth being scared of.

 Bears